andywar65/pymba/README.md

 ### Install Wagtail app

 The app can be cloned or downloaded from [Github](https://github.com/andywar65/pymba).
 Using a shell get into the project folder and type  `git clone https://github.com/andywar65/pymba`.
 Add `pymba` to the INSTALLED_APPS in your settings file.
-Migrate.
+Migrate and Collectstatic.
 The app's templates look for a `base.html` file, so be sure to have one.

 ### DXF constraints